What disqualifies you from filing for Bankruptcy?

 FAQs

-Can I be disqualified from bankruptcy just because I earn too much?
+Can I be disqualified from Bankruptcy just because I earn too much?

-Can hiding money or assets disqualify me from bankruptcy?
+Can hiding money or assets disqualify me from Bankruptcy?

 Does a dismissed bankruptcy case mean I’m permanently disqualified?

 Not always.
 If your case was dismissed for a procedural reason (like missing a document), you may be able to refile immediately.
 But repeated dismissals or dismissals with prejudice could block you from refiling for 180 days or longer.
+If you file without legal representation and your case is dismissed, learn from this experience and retain an experienced attorney to represent you.
+The cost may not be as high as you thought.

-Can I still qualify for bankruptcy if I have a high income but lots of debt?
+Can I still qualify for Bankruptcy if I have a high income but lots of debt?